tinymce/tinymce-docs/general-configuration-guide/upload-images.md

 ## Image uploader requirements

-A server-side upload handler script that accepts images on the server, saves them appropriately, and resturns a JSON object containing the location of the saved images is necessary to upload local images to a remote server.
+A server-side upload handler script that accepts images on the server, saves them appropriately, and returns a JSON object containing the location of the saved images is necessary to upload local images to a remote server.

 An example PHP upload handler implementation is available [here]({{ site.baseurl }}/advanced/php-upload-handler/).